apify/apify-cli/features/test-implementations/README.md

   `​`​`
   ```
   - This step checks if the text provided is in the stderr output.
 If the text is not in the stderr output, an error will be thrown.
+- `then i can read valid json on stdout`
+  - This step checks if the stdout output is valid JSON.
+If the stdout output is not valid JSON, an error will be thrown.